silum/astrokat-wiki/MeerKAT-calibrator-selection.md

 ## Viewing a catalogue
-An updated elevation plot of catalogue targets can be shown by adding the `--view` option
+Scheduling an observation with an existing catalogue, or evaluating viability of a created catalogue for a specific observation date, the `--view` option can be added.
+This will generate an updated elevation plot of catalogue targets, adding a desired date and time using the `--datetime` option and leaving out the `--lst` option will display the rise and set time in UCT at the selected time.
 * `python astrokat-cals.py --view mosaic_catalogue.csv`
 * `python astrokat-cals.py --view mosaic_catalogue.csv --datetime '2018-04-06 12:34'`
 * `python astrokat-cals.py --view mosaic_catalogue.csv --text-only --solar-angle=55 --datetime '2018-04-06 12:34'`